shoogervorst/webConsole/README.md

 ## Possible problems
 This list is by no means exhaustive (as you might have guessed)

-* webConsole creates a div with **id = "txt"**.
-If you already have such a div on your page, it will mess things up.
+* webConsole creates a div with **id = "webC_txt"**.
+If you already have that id on your page, it will mess things up.
 * webConsole will add the attribute **tabindex="0"** to the div you assign as the console.
 This might make things difficult for you if you also have a tabindex specified somewhere

 ## Dependencies